 Employee requirements: To be covered by the FMLA, you must have worked for your employer for at least 12 months and for at least 1,250 hours during the last year.

 - If you worked an average of at least 25 hours for 50 weeks in the past year, you worked the required total of 1,250 hours.
 Only actual time worked counts.
 Time off for which you are paid, such as vacation, holidays and sick leave, does not count towards the required 1,250-hour total.

 Although there are exceptions, most employees who meet these two conditions will qualify for leave under the federal FMLA.
 Your state may have different requirements for coverage under state law.

-For more information, see family/medical leave.
+For more information, see our pages on FMLA and state family/medical leave laws.

 Only in certain situations.
 An employer can establish attendance and leave policies that are uniformly applied to all employees, regardless of disability, but may not refuse leave needed by an employee with a disability if other employees get such leave.
 An employer also may be required to make adjustments in leave policy as a reasonable accommodation for a worker with a disability.
 The employer is not required to provide additional paid leave, but accommodations for a disability may include leave flexibility and unpaid leave.